Rethinking Boundary Discontinuity Problem for Oriented Object Detection: Experiment

 \textbf{Evaluation Metric.} Methods are evaluated using the standard COCO style Average Precision (AP) \cite{lin2014microsoft}, which is the convention throughout the field of object detection.
 It is worth noting that AP$_{75}$ is gradually replacing AP$_{50}$ as the most reliable metric for oriented object detection due to AP$_{75}$'s higher sensitivity to angle deviation than AP$_{50}$.
 Following mainstream works \cite{yang2021learning,zeng2023ars}, we adopt AP$_{75}$ as main metric, while AP$_{50}$ is auxiliary metric.

-\textbf{Implementation Details.} All approaches are implemented in PyTorch, and training is done on GeForce RTX 3090 GPUs.
-We choose the anchor-free method CenterNet \cite{zhou2019objects} to build the rotated detector and ImageNet pretrained ResNet-50 \citep{he2016deep} as the backbone.
-The whole network is optimized by Adam for 140 epochs with the learning rate dropped by 10$\times$ at 100 and 130 epochs.
-As the DOTA dataset takes a relatively large image resolution (1024 $\times$ 1024) as an input, the batch size is set as 12 with an initial learning rate $1.25\times 10^{-4}$.
+\textbf{Training Details.} All approaches are implemented in PyTorch, and training is done on NVIDIA RTX 3090 GPUs.
+We choose the anchor-free method CenterNet \cite{zhou2019objects} to build the rotated detector and ImageNet pretrained ResNet-50 \cite{he2016deep} as the backbone.
+The network is optimized by Adam for 140 epochs with the learning rate dropped by 10$\times$ at 100 and 130 epochs.
+As the DOTA dataset takes a large image resolution as an input, the batch size is set as 12 with an initial learning rate $1.25\times 10^{-4}$.
 For the HRSC2016 and UCAS-AOD datasets, the batch size is set as 32, and the initial learning rates are set as $2\times$ $10^{-4}$ and $1\times$ $10^{-4}$, respectively.